Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Introduction

 \section{Introduction}

 There is a broad consensus that decarbonizing energy systems is necessary to limit global warming and reduce the potentially hazardous effects of climate change \cite{byers_ar6_2022}.
-However, extensive debates exist on the means to this end, especially regarding the technologies that are part of a cost-efficient and executable solution.
-In these debates, nuclear power is often considered a low-carbon technology that will play a significant part in global energy system decarbonization \cite{duan_stylized_2022,byers_ar6_2022}, albeit existing uncertainties regarding the cost-efficiency and availability of this technology \cite{rothwell_projected_2022, lovins_us_2022, steigerwald_uncertainties_2023,wealer_investing_2021,bose_questioning_2024, goke_flexible_2023}.
-In the last decade, these prospects have launched a narrative of a so-called "nuclear renaissance" coinciding with the promotion of so-called new reactor (SNR) concepts, or "advanced" reactor technologies \cite{thomas_competitive_2010, nuttall_nuclear_2022}.
-This is supported by recent governmental proclamations of plans to triple the installed nuclear power plant capacity by 2050 \cite{wnn_ministerial_2023}.
+However, extensive debates exist on the means to this end, especially regarding the technology mix for a cost-efficient and executable solution.
+In these debates, nuclear power is often considered as one of the low-carbon technologies that will play a significant part in global energy system decarbonization \cite{duan_stylized_2022,byers_ar6_2022, ec_commission_2025}, albeit existing uncertainties regarding the cost-efficiency and availability of this technology \cite{rothwell_projected_2022, lovins_us_2022, steigerwald_uncertainties_2023,wealer_investing_2021,bose_questioning_2024, goke_flexible_2025}.
+In the last decade, these prospects have launched a narrative of a "nuclear renaissance" coinciding with the promotion of so-called novel reactor concepts, or "advanced" reactor technologies, mostly based on non-light water designs \cite{thomas_competitive_2010, nuttall_nuclear_2022}.
+This is supported by recent governmental proclamations to triple the globally installed nuclear power plant capacity by 2050 \cite{wnn_ministerial_2023}.

-These ambitious expansion targets stand against a number of challenges that the industry is currently facing \cite{bose_questioning_2024}, including cost escalations when building new high-capacity light water reactors (LWR) \cite{rothwell_projected_2022, lovins_us_2022}, uncertainty regarding the availability of so-called "small modular reactors" (SMR) and other "advanced" reactor concepts \cite{steigerwald_uncertainties_2023} as well as a limited actor base \cite{markard_destined_2020}.
-These challenges raise concerns about whether the nuclear industry will be able to live up to the high expectations raised by proponents of the proclaimed nuclear renaissance.
+These ambitious expansion targets stand against several challenges that the industry is currently facing \cite{bose_questioning_2024}, including cost escalations when building new high-capacity light water reactors (LWR) \cite{rothwell_projected_2022, lovins_us_2022}, uncertainty regarding the availability of so-called "small modular reactors" (SMR) and other "advanced" reactor concepts \cite{steigerwald_uncertainties_2023} as well as a limited actor base \cite{markard_destined_2020}.
+These challenges raise concerns about whether the nuclear industry will be able to live up to the high expectations raised by above-mentioned announcements.